OpenCyphal/nunavut/src/dev.rst

     separated string does not work as you might expect since this results in a single string that contains spaces being passed as an argument.

-The output for this example will appear under the default output directory for dsdlgenj :code:`${workspaceFolder}/pydsdlgen_out`
+The output for this example will appear under the default output directory for nnvg :code:`${workspaceFolder}/nunavut_out`

 You can setup a debug session for unit tests using a similar launch configuration that invokes the :code:`pytest` module.
 For example::